 Hello, my name is Chloe.
 I cook and write.

 I grew up in a household where food was celebrated, created, and shared.
 I've always been surrounded by friends who worship food and the genius of those who create it.
-These influences paired with living in the growing food mecca of Los Angeles, have turned me into a fellow food praiser.
-Going to Bard College in the Hudson Valley, NY for four years allowed me to access a whole new kind of food culture.
+These influences paired with living in the growing food mecca of Los Angeles, have turned me into a fellow food worshipper.
+Attending to Bard College in the Hudson Valley, NY for four years allowed me to access a whole new kind of food culture.
 In 2016, my last year of college, I worked in the kitchen at Gaskins where I learned about local produce and the ways of keeping fresh food simple.
-I am currently a private chef in Los Angeles and the research assistant for the LARB Radio Hour.
+I am currently a private chef and the pasta maker at Michael's Restaurant in Los Angeles.

 I'm also interested in the lives and careers of women in the food industry.
-I think visibility of these female forces in such a male dominated field is important; I try to highlight some of them at work today in my blog section.
+Visibility of these female forces in such a male dominated field is important; I try to highlight some of them at work today in my blog section along.

 The title, Moonbeam Kitchen comes from my nickname as a baby,"moonbeam Chloe."
 I had a shiny bald little baby head that glowed like a moonbeam.
 My logo is influenced by Wallace & Gromit's "A Grand Day Out" where the moon was a wheel of cheese.